 - Marketing costs and conveyancing fees (legal fees)

 - Early repayment charges

 - Capital Gains Tax

 The primary cost consideration for you as an investor will be Capital Gains Tax (CGT).
-CGT is a tax which is levied on the difference between the sale price of an asset and its original purchase price.
-Tax on capital gains is only generally triggered when an asset is sold, meaning even though the asset may increase in value every year Capital Gains Tax is only paid at the point the property is sold.
-So, if you do not sell the property you will never pay capital gains tax.
+CGT is a tax that is levied on the difference between the sale price of an asset and its original purchase price.
+Tax on capital gains is only generally triggered when an asset is sold, meaning even though the asset may increase in value every year, Capital Gains Tax is only paid at the point the property is sold.
+So, if you do not sell the property, you will never pay capital gains tax.

-Many investors may be better off simply re-financing rather than creating a Capital Gains Tax event unless there is a specific reason to realise capital from a sale.
+Many investors may be better off simply re-financing rather than creating a Capital Gains Tax event unless there is a specific reason to release capital from a sale.

-Is it worth selling?
+Is it worth selling your property?
 Ask yourself a some important questions first…

 - Is the situation going to change in the market?
 Would you be better off waiting to sell at some point in the future?

 - Can you do something else with the money you will receive from selling the property.
 Your exit costs and acquisition costs are likely to be substantial.
 You are more than likely to be better off refinancing your existing property and purchasing another property with your gained equity.
 If you do not have enough equity in your existing property you may well be far better off holding off until you are more liquid.

 Capital Gains Tax is complicated and can be a substantial cost.
 Make sure you seek independent tax advice from an accountant before disposing of your assets